 Pope Francis reminds us that to be formed in the faith is not simply to be able to profess it on our lips, we must also live it with love; faith works through love.
 To know the faith means living the faith: "to do justice, to love kindness, and to walk humbly with our God."
 (Micah 6:8)

 Our Catholic school is a place where staff, students and their families are invited to actively express their faith through acts of love toward their neighbours.
 Our faith calls us to be engaged with the world around us, to have hope, and to inspire others.
-This is the reason our school community has chosen this year's Faith In Action theme to be...
+As a "Community that Accompanies" our school family is dedicated to actively demonstrating the Board's pastoral theme of...

 Various social justice initiatives will occur throughout the school year that will illustrate our commitment to "living our faith."
-Below are some highlights of the 2019-20 school year to date:
+Below are some highlights of the 2019-20 school year:

 1. 2019 marked the 20th year that our school community has participated in the Terry Fox Run.
 Hillary from the Terry Fox Foundation visited our school October 2019 to present us with a special banner, and she shared our 20-year total funds raised, $13, 661!
 We are humbled and honoured, and we will continue to honour our hero and look forward to growing our total contribution in the future.